tdmarkham00/stat386-projects/_posts/2022-09-16-my-Tutorial.md

 leveneTest(unlist(stop[order(stop$Speed), "Residuals"]) ~ grp,
            center = median)

 This data set fails both of these tests.
 If you go back to the residual vs fitted plot, there are points at high values of X that are more spaced out than in other places on the plot.
 The Brown-Forsythe test also returns a p-value of about 0.02, which is lower than an alpha of 0.05 and thus significant.
+Transformations with this assumption also typically involve transforming Y values.

+#### -All values represented-